Yehudit10/Vast-Project/services/ripeness-baseline/README.md

 ## Notes

-- Add your images under `samples/` before running the container.
 - You can change the fruit type (`FRUIT_TYPE`) or green leaf flag threshold (`GREEN_LEAF_FLAG_THR`) as needed.
 - Weekly rollups aggregate detections by `(fruit_type, iso_year, iso_week)`.
 - Each result includes quality flags (bitmask) and ripeness classification.